genai-rs/opentelemetry-langfuse/README.md

 ## Async Runtime Considerations

-This crate has zero async dependencies, making it compatible with any async runtime (Tokio, async-std, etc.).
+This crate does not directly specify async runtime features, allowing flexibility in how you configure your async runtime.

-**Important:** HTTP exporters always require an async runtime for network operations, even when using `SimpleSpanProcessor`.
-This is because the underlying HTTP client (reqwest) needs an async runtime to perform network I/O.
+**Important:** HTTP exporters require an async runtime for network operations (the underlying HTTP client is `reqwest`, which depends on Tokio).
+The `opentelemetry-otlp` crate's `reqwest-client` feature brings in Tokio as a transitive dependency.

 When using `BatchSpanProcessor` (recommended for production), the async runtime is also needed for the batching mechanism itself.
 For applications without an existing async runtime, you'll need to create one - see the `sync_batch` example for how to do this with minimal overhead.